-In this conversation with Dominic Medway, Professor of Marketing at the Institute of Place Management, Manchester Metropolitan University, we discuss the state of place branding in the UK with a focus on city and town centres.
-Dominic pays specific attention to the needs of places to start future-proofing themselves in response to the current trends of austerity and decentralisation.
+Dominic Medway, Professor of Marketing at the Institute of Place Management, Manchester Metropolitan University, in this interview discusses the state of place branding in the UK with a focus on city and town centres.
+He pays specific attention to the needs of places to start future-proofing themselves in response to the current trends of austerity and decentralisation.

 - How place brands are socially constructed by the people that have a stake in them;

 - The challenges faced by place branding in an age of increasing austerity and distrust against top-down strategies and systems of governance;

 - Why listening to those who live in a place is crucial for place branding success;

 - How smell and other senses can benefit place marketing and branding;

 - How the UK High Street can be revitalized by repositioning it as experiential communal space.